poiyomi/PoiyomiDocs/docs/general/locking.md

 To unlock the shader, just press the button again.
 It'll be labeled as `Unlock Shader`.

 Locked materials are *significantly* more optimized than their unlocked counterparts.
-For editor usage, unlocked materials having reduced performance is ok, but in usage all materials must be locked.
+The reason for this is because Locked Materials do not contain features that the creator isn't using.
+This essentially gives  headroom for the shader to render quickly and more efficiently at runtime.

+For Editor usage, unlocked materials have reduced performance due to all features being exposed.
+While this is acceptable for the creator editing their Materials, it's better that the Materials are Locked in the end.
+The more Materials you have unlocked, the higher the performance impact it will have in the Editor.

 :::tip Auto-Lock Feature
 When uploading to VRChat, the Auto-Locking process runs automatically for any Poiyomi Materials found in an Avatar or World whenever a Build/Upload is triggered.
 This prevents unlocked materials from being uploaded with the final asset.